 Cons: The v3 shares the painfully slow adjustment speed of its more expensive counterpart, coming in at 1.1″ per second.
 Its 48.75″ max height is fine for standing, but both taller users and those moderate height users on office treadmills may be challenged by this limitation.
 The design is somewhat dated, lacking, among other things, an adjustable-width base.

 Budget Standing Desks

 Bargain desk hunters will find the cheapest deals for their sit-to-stand offices here.
-Budget adjustable standing desks come with small price tags, sometimes cheaper even than desktop risers and some manual desks.
+Budget adjustable standing desks come with small price tags, sometimes cheaper even than standing desk converters.
 While this price tier includes a small number of desks that perform adequately, many cost-reduced desks lack in performance in one way or another.
 Buyers shopping for the lowest priced deals should be especially mindful of the possible compromise on quality.

 Pros: A constant companion in college dorms and budget-conscious homes, Ikea aims to make the sit-stand office as affordable as possible with their adjustable-height Bekant.
 The desk manages to come in at $489 and offers a 10-year warranty.
 If your office furniture is IKEA brand this desk would fit in well with the rest of the decor.